Use the form below to search fantastic deals on Ryedale Hotels, B&Bs, Self-catering accommodation.

 Please use the form below to find events in Ryedale.

 Tour de Yorkshire in Ryedale

-It will visit market towns and villages in Ryedale, as well as going through the spectacular scenery of the Yorkshire Wolds and North York Moors National Park.
-The route will take the teams of eight riders to all four corners of Yorkshire, linking together the county’s sporting, historic, industrial and literary greats.
+It will visit market towns and villages in Ryedale, as well as going through the spectacular scenery of the North York Moors National Park.
+The route will take the teams to all four corners of Yorkshire, linking together the county’s sporting, historic, industrial and literary greats.
 Full stage details can be found below.

 Best places to view the Tour de Yorkshire in Ryedale

 Think about what part of the race you really want to see.
 As you will be able to move about each stage you will have the option to see both the starts and finishes.
 There will be many locations throughout Ryedale that you will be able to stay for the day and enjoy all the activities going on.
 In Ryedale we have great community fan hubs planned so you can enjoy the atmosphere and for those not seeking their own spot at the roadside.
 The message is to think about what you want to see and plan your day.

 Many towns and villages arrange activities and events across the district.
 Helmsley businesses are competing with each other for the best window displays, and there’ll be a range of family activities taking place at Helmsley Community Library.